shinich39/bsjs/README.md

 # bsjs

-Generate Beat Saber custom map in javascript.
+Generate BeatSaber custom map in javascript.

 This library for generate pre-map.

-Generate v3 map, only color notes, only standard mode.
+Generate v3 map, no bombs, no sliders, no burst sliders, no environments, no lighting...

-Please edit map to editor when after generate. (e.g. chroMapper)
+Please edit map to beat saber custom map editor when after generate. (e.g. chroMapper)

 ## Requirement